Manmay/JSefa/standard/readme.txt

 not stream-based, so that reading a xml document will generate java objects holding the data of the complete xml document in memory at the same time.
 Even the integration of StAX into JAXB 2.0 is only a first step to high-level streaming, as two independent APIs have to be used in parallel.
-JSefa provides a convenient and performant approach to high-level streaming using an iterator-style interface.
+JSefa provides a convenient and high-performance approach to high-level streaming using an iterator-style interface.
 It has a layered API with the top layer allowing the streaming to be independent of the serialization format type (XML, CSV or whatever).
 The current implementation provides support for XML, CSV, and FLR.